 Our school consists of more than 30 full-time faculty and nearly 50 adjunct faculty who teach the same courses in-person and online, meaning you’ll receive the same high-quality education no matter where you are in the world.
 Our faculty members have strong leadership experience within the academic and professional worlds.
 Many of our adjunct faculty work full-time in prestigious leadership positions in the public, private and nonprofit arenas.

-in the world for international trade programs, according to the QS International Trade Rankings, 2023.
+in the world in international trade for fourth consecutive year (QS International Trade Rankings, 2023-2026).

 in the U.S. for innovation for 11 consecutive years, ahead of Stanford and MIT.